mondele/btt-writer-docs/docs/dPublish.rst

 Self-Publishing
 ---------------

 When you upload your work to Door43 it is automatically available online under your user account.
 This is referred to as self-publishing.
 You can upload to Door43 as often as you wish to create a backup of your work.
-(See `Upload/Export Your Work <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/dUpload.rst>`_.)
+(See `Upload/Export Your Work <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dUpload.rst>`_.)

 You can access a web version of your project at http://door43.org/u/user_name/project_name (where user_name is your user name and project_name is your translation project).
-The translationStudio app gives you the correct link when you upload.
+BTT Writer gives you the correct link when you upload.
 You can also browse all works on http://door43.org.

 From your Door43 project page you can: